doppar/docs/3.x/entity-orm.md

 ```

 ### orWhereNotNull()
-The orWhereNotNull() method in Eloquent is used to add an OR condition to the query, checking if a column is not NULL.
+The orWhereNotNull() method in Entity is used to add an OR condition to the query, checking if a column is not NULL.
 In your example:
 ```php
 Post::query()
     ->where('status', 'draft')